Introduction

 The Protein Balance

-From building strong bodies to repairing injuries, protein plays a vital role in the growth, repair, and maintenance of tissues in all animals, including humans [3].
+From strong bodies to repairing injuries, protein plays a vital role in the growth, repair, and of tissues in all animals, including humans [3].
 Most protein consumption globally comes from traditional protein sources.
 Furthermore, the EPRS reports this evidence [3]:

 • Globally most protein intake comes from plants (57%)